-- (Number of students who are proficient in ELA) ÷ (The greater of {number of students with valid scores excluding all students with a suppressed score in ELA or 95% of the Participation Rate denominator for ELA}) × 100 - Use this formula for every student group and overall - Note for 2021: The 95% rule will not be taken into account.
-Therefore, the calculation will use "Number of students with valid scores excluding all students with suppressed scores" as the denominator
+- (Number of students who are proficient in ELA) ÷ (Number of students with valid scores excluding all students with a suppressed score in ELA ) × 100 - Use this formula for every student group and overall. - At the state level, all counts/percentages should be based on unduplicated student counts.